IoTReady/aws_iot_demo/README.md

 We will register the devices individually via the AWS Console.
 However, if you have a large number of devices to register, you may want to script it or use [Bulk Registration](https://docs.aws.amazon.com/iot/latest/developerguide/provision-template.html) via `aws-cli` or the AWS IoT Core Console.

-> We are using `ap-south-1` aka Mumbai/Bombay.
-Feel free to use whichever region is closest to you.
+> We are using `us-east-1` aka N. Virginia for integration later with AWS Timestream which is not yet available in all regions.

 1. Click on `Create a single thing`
    1. Give your thing a name, e.g. `my_iot_device_1`